git/git.github.io/rev_news/drafts/edition-26.md

 and he concluded with:

-> Your concerns are understandable, I've seen similiar problems with "library vs
+> Your concerns are understandable, I've seen similar problems with "library vs
 > program" and the unix tools box approach gives a number of lessons on how to
-> losely couple components.
+> loosely couple components.
 Thanks again for taking the time and writing them
 > down.
 I've given you some pointers why gpgme indeed could be different and
 > may be an improvement for git (or other applications).
 I guess one of the
 > next steps would be for someone to look for specific points or try gpgme for